Seewis im Prättigau

-Seewis im Prättigau is a Swiss village in the Prättigau and a municipality in the Prättigau/Davos Region in the canton of Graubünden.
+Seewis im Prättigau is a Swiss village in the Prättigau and a municipality in the Prättigau/Davos Region in the canton of the Grisons.

 History

 Seewis im Prättigau is first mentioned in 1224 as de Sevve.

 In 1622, Fidelis of Sigmaringen a Capuchin friar, was martyred in the Counter-Reformation at Seewis.

 Geography

 Seewis im Prättigau has an area, As of 2006, of 49.6 km2.
 Of this area, 41.3% is used for agricultural purposes, while 34% is forested.
 Of the rest of the land, 2% is settled (buildings or roads) and the remainder (22.6%) is non-productive (rivers, glaciers or mountains).

 Before 2017, the municipality was located in the Seewis sub-district of the Prättigau/Davos district, after 2017 it was part of the Prättigau/Davos Region.
 It is located on a terrace on the right valley side at the entrance to the Prättigau valley.
 It consists of the village of Seewis im Prättigau and the sections of Schmitten-Pardisla and the Seewis-Pardisla railway station on the valley floor.
 Until 1961 Seewis im Prättigau was known as Seewis im Prätigau.